David Brewster: Work on optics

 These discoveries were promptly recognised.
 As early as 1807 the degree of LL.D. was conferred upon Brewster by Marischal College, Aberdeen; in 1815 he was elected a Fellow of the Royal Society of London, and received the Copley Medal; and in 1816 the French Institute awarded him one-half of the prize of three thousand francs for the two most important discoveries in physical science made in Europe during the two preceding years.
 In 1821, he was made a foreign member of the Royal Swedish Academy of Sciences, and in 1822 a Foreign Honorary Member of the American Academy of Arts and Sciences.

 Among the non-scientific public, his fame spread more effectually by his invention in about 1815 of the kaleidoscope, for which there was a great demand in both the United Kingdom, France, and the United States.
-As a reflection of this fame, Brewster portrait was later printed in some cigar boxes.
+As a reflection of this fame, Brewster's portrait was later printed in some cigar boxes.
 Brewster chose renowned achromatic lens developer Philip Carpenter as the sole manufacturer of the kaleidoscope in 1817.
 Although Brewster patented the kaleidoscope in 1817 (GB 4136), a copy of the prototype was shown to London opticians and copied before the patent was granted.
 As a consequence, the kaleidoscope became produced in large numbers, but yielded no direct financial benefits to Brewster.
 It proved to be a massive success with two hundred thousand kaleidoscopes sold in London and Paris in just three months.